nutrient reduction plan

 While the muck is naturally occurring, it builds up over time increasing the percentage of carbon and nutrients in the lake and providing fertile ground for the increased growth of aquatic plant life.
 By reducing the muck, we are slowly increasing the lake’s health.
 The TLWQC is planning on repeating this effort again in 2025.

 Along the shorelines and throughout the watershed that feeds Twin Lakes there are hundreds of septic systems.
 It is important that septic systems are in good working order to ensure that waste is not getting into the groundwater and migrating to the lakes, increasing the nutrient loading.
-In an effort to educate homeowners and encourage the inspection of septic systems, TLWQC organized an inspection program in October in conjunction with M&S Septic.
-We coordinated a discount program to encourage septic systems inspections and pump outs.
-Based on that effort the following was the outcome:
+In an effort to educate homeowners and encourage the inspection of septic systems, TLWQC organizes an inspection program in October each year in conjunction with M&S Septic/Wind River Environmental.

-Some of the participation was also due to a similar program that the Stewards of Twin Lakes organized, so it is great that we are trying to work together on common causes.
 The inspections are private and TLWQC does not get information on which tanks failed, but it is great that we had strong participation, and the inspections were able to identify possible sources of nutrients.
-It was encouraging that during a conversation with M&S, they alone completed over 80 inspections/repairs at properties throughout the Twin Lakes watershed in 2024, so even without the program, our neighbors are typically being vigilant.
 The eventual elimination of these potential sources will likely further improve the health of the lakes.

 Some additional sources of information on nutrient sources are linked below.
 The below information is adapted from publications produced by the Pennsylvania Association of Conservation Districts, Inc. The objective of the series is to provide watershed residents with a greater understanding of environmental cause-and-effect relationships and what actions can be taken to protect Pennsylvania's lakes and other waterways.